 Student story-gatherers will be paired with an interprofessional partner for their time in the clinic, and will have opportunities to learn with, from and about their partner and their professional lens through the act of listening together.

-The next Listening Project will take place from April 27-29, 2023 at the Seattle/King County Clinic.
+The next Listening Project will take place from February 15-18, 2024 at the Seattle/King County Clinic.
 This is a multi-day volunteer-driven clinic that provides free dental, vision and medical care to anyone in the region who struggles to access and/or afford healthcare.
-Three hour shifts are available on Thursday April 27, Friday April 28 and Saturday April 29.
+Three hour shifts are available for students.
+Registration will open in Winter 2024.